Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-CLI.md

 ---

 {{< hint type=Important >}}
 Updating from a preview version is not supported.
-If you deployed a preview version, please proceed with [Cleaning Up Preview Version Deployment](../Cleaning-Up-Preview-Version-Deployment) before continuing.
+If you deployed a preview version, please proceed with [Moving from preview to GA](../../Moving-from-preview-to-GA) before continuing.
 {{< /hint >}}

 ## 1. Parameter configuration